reallyreadit/dev-env/readme.md

 The following repositories can optionally be installed now or at any point in the future:

 1. https://github.com/reallyreadit/article-test-server - A local source of articles so you can test Readup without interfacing with a 3rd party server.
 Contains articles with various content and metadata structures for parser testing.
-2. https://github.com/reallyreadit/blog - The Readup blog.
-The reverse-proxy server can be configured to point to the build output directory.
-Useful for testing the embed.
-3. https://github.com/reallyreadit/css-id - A small utility program for generating unique CSS class names for the purpose of scoping style rules to a specific component.
+2. https://github.com/reallyreadit/css-id - A small utility program for generating unique CSS class names for the purpose of scoping style rules to a specific component.
-4. https://github.com/reallyreadit/ios - The Readup iOS client.
+3. https://github.com/reallyreadit/ios - The Readup iOS client.
-5. https://github.com/reallyreadit/twitter-test-server - A mock Twitter API implementation for integration testing.
+4. https://github.com/reallyreadit/twitter-test-server - A mock Twitter API implementation for integration testing.